Originally posted by Conor Neville in 2015.

 Dave O'Leary and Mark Lawrenson's reckless propensity to combine occupying the central defensive position with playing football did not see them banished/moved to midfield.

-Hand was also confident enough not to insist that the Lansdowne Road pitch be left in as shambolic a state as possible for visiting teams (and indeed, insist upon the opposite) a policy which Jack Charlton discontinued when he became manager.
+Hand was also confident enough not to insist that the Lansdowne Road pitch be left in as shambolic a state as possible for visiting teams, a policy which Jack Charlton discontinued when he became manager.

-Lawrenson it was who latched onto Brady's dinked free kick to get the winning goal six minutes from time against Holland, as Ireland overturned a 1-0 second half deficit.
+Mark Lawrenson latched onto Brady's dinked free kick to get the winning goal six minutes from time against Holland, as Ireland overturned a 1-0 second half deficit.
 The campaign had already begun with a 3-2 win away to Cyprus and Ireland were off to a flyer.

 In October, the team were tossed back into the mire.
 Grealish secured a draw at home to Belgium as Ireland dropped their first points, and then, with grinding, bitter familiarity Ireland suffered a 2-0 loss away in Paris.